D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/mint-your-first-token.md

-# Mint your first Jetton
+# Mint your first jetton

 Welcome, dev!
 It's great to have you here. 👋

-In this article, you'll learn how to create your first fungible token (Jetton) on TON using TON Minter.
+In this article, you'll learn how to create your first fungible token (jetton) on TON using TON Minter.
 To mint a token, we will use the [TON Minter](https://minter.ton.org/).

 ## 📖 What you'll learn

 By the end of this tutorial, you'll be able to:

-- deploy a token using TON Minter
+- Deploy a token using TON Minter,
-- customize your token
+- Customize your token,
-- manage and use the token
+- Manage and use the token,
-- edit token parameters
+- Edit token parameters.

 ## 📌 Prepare before you start